lucasallan/omelete/README.md

 ### Observation

-	I pretend to cover with more specs when I have some time to do it.
-By now the spec coverage is very poor.
+Need to improve the spec coverage.
+Accepting contributions :)

 ## License